deepakkarki/canned-news/readme.md

 Coming soon!

 ### Deployment

 Since this project is changing frequently, I haven't automated deployments yet.
 There are some scripts that make it slightly easier though.

-- After making updates, build the latest image for all the containers: `npm run -s app:build`
+- After making updates, build the latest image for all the containers: `npm run app:build`
-- Push them to Docker Hub: `npm run -s app:push`.
+- Push them to Docker Hub: `npm run app:push`.
 - Create a `.env.prod` file for each service.
-- Bring up the database container manually (only needs to be done the first time): `npm run -s db:prod:up`.
+- Bring up the database container manually (only needs to be done the first time): `npm run db:prod:up`.
 - Run any unrun sql files in the `/database` directory.
-- Run the deployer: `npm run -s app:deploy`.
+- Run the deployer: `npm run app:deploy`.

 You can then manually run each of the services to test them out:

-- Collector: `npm run -s collector:prod:run`
+- Collector: `npm run collector:prod:run`
-- URL Resolver: `npm run -s url-resolver:prod:run`
+- URL Resolver: `npm run url-resolver:prod:run`
-- Summarizer: `npm run -s summarizer:prod:run`
+- Summarizer: `npm run summarizer:prod:run`
-- Image Extractor: `npm run -s image-extractor:prod:run`
+- Image Extractor: `npm run image-extractor:prod:run`
-- Socializer: `npm run -s socializer:prod:run`
+- Socializer: `npm run socializer:prod:run`
-- Mailer: `npm run -s mailer:prod:run`
+- Mailer: `npm run mailer:prod:run`

 Once you verify they're working, you should use a cron job to automatically run these commands.